web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 4. How is information collected + processed + disseminated
 5. How completely you can participate with total privacy?

+1) network privacy -  (how do you connect to the chain? can you do it via Tor?)
+2) blockchain privacy - (do the resulting on chain transactions offer the user any on chain obfuscation?)
+3) censorship resistance - (how resistant is the project to external pressure. will the project censor you?)
+4) permission - (do I need to create an account to access the thing or is the thing open access?)
+5) custody of funds - (at any point is the user out of control of their own keys?)

+**Categories**

 **Docs**
 - read the documentation
 - Good and comprehensive documentation